John Stanley-20 May 1355

 Pipa appeared at his side.

 John looked at her curiously.
 ‘You aren’t a witch yourself, by any chance?
-It appears I am not only staying for the competition, I am taking part in it!
+It appears I am not only staying for the competition, but I am also taking part in it!
 Yet I have no bow, no arrows.’

 Pipa prodded him in the chest.
 ‘You told me you weren’t a soldier and yet here you are being introduced to a person as famous as Joan of Kent as one of the best soldiers in the Prince’s army.
 He might have also mentioned that you are one of the best liars.’